 Do I need to take off work to do IOP?

 Not necessarily.
-Some people do find it helpful to take time off work to attend IOP.
-And you may need the full break from the stresses and challenges of your job (or school).
-However, IOP is different than being in a hospital or residential program.
+Some people do find it helpful to take a break from the stresses from their job or school, but you don’t have to.
+IOP is different than being in a hospital or residential program.
 You’re able to still live at home and continue your day-to-day routines while getting treatment.
-Since most of the group sessions take place in the evening, you may choose to keep working while going through IOP.
+And since most group sessions take place in the evening, you can choose to keep working while going through IOP.

 - In-Network Insurance Providers